bazelbuild/bazel-toolchains/rules/experimental/rbe/README.md

 example, NETWORK_ON which is the dict {"dockerNetwork" : "standard"}.
 (For the full list of these constants see STANDARD_PROPERTY_SETS in exec_properties.bzl.)

-Then, in some BUILD file, you can reference this execution property constant as follows:
+Then, in some BUILD file in your work space, you can reference this execution property constant as
+follows:
 ```
 load("@exec_properties//:constants.bzl", "NETWORK_ON")
 ...